 WENDY: Are all these Indian designs authentic?

-She would be the one to raise this question, Wendy having worn an Indian style beaded belt during the previous Interview section, and is the one connected with American Indian motifs in the film.
+She would be the one to raise this question, Wendy having worn an Indian style beaded belt during the previous Interview section.
+She also appears to be connected with Morrisseau's painting of The Great Mother.

 STUART: Yes.
 I believe they're based mainly on Navajo and Apache motifs.